 More and more households are making the switch to fixed renewable energy plans, and right now they’re glad they did.
 Fossil fuels are soaring in price across the board, but the rise in natural gas prices is likely to hit consumers the hardest.

-Analysts are already predicting that natural gas prices will continue to climb this winter.
-The primary cause for the increase is high demand and low supply.
-As countries move away from using coal they are switching to natural gas power.
+Market Data analysts are already predicting that natural gas price increases will continue to climb this winter.
+The primary cause for the increase is a growing demand and low supply.
+As countries move away from using coal they are switching to natural gas power generation.
 That has created a global demand for natural gas.
-But demand plummeted during the pandemic and drilling operations dramatically cut production.
+But demand plummeted during the pandemic and natural gas producers dramatically cut natural gas production.

 Now that the world is coming out of the pandemic, demand for natural gas has spiked and there’s a shortage in the supply.
-Although oil and gas companies are back to drilling, as the winter gets colder demand is going to increase as well.
-That means natural gas prices won’t likely go down and are more likely to get higher.
+Although oil and gas companies are back to drilling, as the winter gets colder, heating demand is going to increase as well.
+That means natural gas and oil prices won’t likely go down and are more likely to get higher.

 All of this comes as environmentalists call for a reduction in the use of natural gas.
 They cite mounting evidence that natural gas isn’t much cleaner than coal due to the methane it contains.
 And reports that show greenhouse gas emissions were higher than ever in 2020 despite a significant reduction in commuting and travel point to the fact electrifying cars isn’t the silver bullet.
 Plus, there’s growing concern over the safety of gas appliances because of the emissions that are released in homes.